 Paper Material

-Paint interacts beautifully with the surface, enabling effects like blending, granulating, and smooth gradient washes.
+The paint interacts beautifully with the paper, enabling a wide range of effects like blending, granulating, and gradient washes.

 Buying Guide for the Best Watercolor Paper